Western grey kangaroo: Taxonomy

 Long known to the Aboriginal Australians, for Europeans, the western grey kangaroo was the centre of a great deal of sometimes comical taxonomic confusion for almost 200 years.
 It was first noted by European explorers when Matthew Flinders landed on Kangaroo Island in 1802.
 Flinders shot several for food, but assumed that they were eastern grey kangaroos.
 In 1803, French explorers captured several Kangaroo Island western grey kangaroos and shipped them to Paris, where they lived in the Ménagerie du Jardin des Plantes for some years.
 Eventually, researchers at the Paris Museum of Natural History recognized that these animals were indeed distinct from the eastern grey kangaroo and formally described the species as Macropus fuliginosus in 1817.
-For reasons that remain unclear, the species was incorrectly described as native to Tasmania.

-There the matter rested for over 100 years, and it was not until 1917 that researchers realized that the "forester kangaroo" of Tasmania was in fact Macropus giganteus, the same eastern grey kangaroo that was, and still is, widespread in the southeastern part of the mainland.
+For reasons that remain unclear, the species was, later in 1888, incorrectly described as native to Tasmania.
+It was not until 1924 that researchers realized that the "forester kangaroo" of Tasmania was in fact Macropus giganteus, the same eastern grey kangaroo that was, and still is, widespread in the southeastern part of the mainland, and reaffirmed Kangaroo Island as the source of the type specimens.
 By 1971, it was understood that the Kangaroo Island western grey kangaroo belonged to the same species as the kangaroos of southern and Western Australia, and that this population extended through much of the eastern part of the continent as well (see range map).
 For a time, three subspecies were described, two on the mainland and one on Kangaroo Island.
 The current classification scheme emerged in the 1990s.

 The western grey kangaroo is not found in the north or the far southeast of Australia, and the eastern grey does not extend beyond the New South Wales–South Australia border, but the two species are both common in the Murray–Darling basin area.
 They never interbreed in the wild, although it has proved possible to produce hybrids between eastern grey females and western grey males in captivity.